humblFINANCE/humblDATA/docs/index.md

 ---
-the humbldata package connects the humblfinance web app to its data sources and in-house analysis.
-A thin wrapper around the most popular open-source financial data providers, with some extra flair to use the same tools and math as the big guys. how do i know? because i used to pay a pretty penny for it! no longer...
+the humbldata package is thin wrapper around the most popular open-source financial data providers, with some extra flair. it has modern financial statistics and tools (based on the same math) as the big guys. how do i know? because i used to pay a pretty penny for it! no longer...
 OSS is here to save the day